-If your chalk painted piece will not come into contact with any spills, drinking glasses or you aren’t worried about the finish rubbing off on your hands, you don’t have to seal it.
+If your chalk-painted piece will not come into contact with any spills, or drinking glasses and you aren’t worried about the finish rubbing off on your hands, you don’t have to seal it.
 But most of the time, you’ll want to be able to set a drink on a piece of furniture.
 Also, you don’t want to worry about the color rubbing off on clothing.
-Therefore, its a good idea to seal all chalk painted furniture.
-See the best chalk paint top coat here.
+Therefore, it’s a good idea to seal all chalk-painted furniture.
+See the best chalk paint topcoat here.

 What is the Best Clear Coat for Kitchen Cabinets?

 If you are wondering how to seal chalk-painted kitchen cabinets, your best bet is Varathane Water-Based Polyurethane.
 Although it’s water-based, it is the most durable top coat that I have come across that won’t yellow.
 I have applied it on 5 high-use pieces of painted furniture and they all look as good as the first day I applied the clear coat.

 I wouldn’t recommend painting kitchen cabinets with chalk paint as I discuss in my post: A Better Alternative to Chalk Paint.
 If you are wondering what clear coat to put on latex-painted cabinets, I would consider going without one.
 If you use a good paint made for cabinets, it should be durable and water-resistant enough without the trouble of a topcoat.
 However, if you have chalk-painted cabinets, you will need some sort of protective finish to make them durable enough for high-traffic areas.